University campus in Wisconsin

 Wisconsin residents transferring within the system also benefit from the Wisconsin Grant, a need-based financial aid program available at UW System institutions.
 This aid follows students through transfer, reducing financial barriers throughout their cybersecurity education.
 Additionally, students can explore related technical pathways in Information Security and Network Administration before committing to a four-year cybersecurity major, allowing for informed educational planning and career exploration.

-Why Study Cybersecurity in Wisconsin?
+Why Pursue a Cybersecurity Degree in Wisconsin?

 Industry & Workforce

-Wisconsin offers a robust cybersecurity education landscape with 30 institutions currently offering cybersecurity programs across associate's, bachelor's, and master's degree levels (IPEDS).
+Wisconsin offers a strong cybersecurity education landscape with 30 institutions currently offering cybersecurity programs across associate's, bachelor's, and master's degree levels (IPEDS).
 The state's 18 community colleges and 7 four-year universities with cybersecurity bachelor's programs provide diverse pathways for students at every educational level.
 This breadth of options means aspiring cybersecurity professionals can find programs tailored to their academic background and career goals, whether starting at a technical college or pursuing an advanced degree at a research university.

 Salary Outlook

-Wisconsin's major metropolitan areas—Milwaukee, Madison, and the Fox Valley region—are home to significant tech employers and healthcare systems that drive cybersecurity demand.
+Wisconsin's major metropolitan areas.
+Milwaukee, Madison, and the Fox Valley region, are home to significant tech employers and healthcare systems that drive cybersecurity demand.
 Organizations like Advocate Aurora Health, UW Health, Epic Systems, and Northwestern Mutual actively recruit cybersecurity talent, creating abundant internship and career opportunities for graduates.
 The state's public university system offers exceptional affordability, with average in-state tuition at four-year institutions at just $7,030 annually (University of Wisconsin System).
 Top-ranked programs like University of Wisconsin-Madison and University of Wisconsin-Platteville combine rigorous academics with cost-effectiveness, making Wisconsin an attractive destination for serious cybersecurity students.

 Regional Tech Hubs